How to Tie a Tube Midge Fly: Video

 Ultimately, fly fishing serves as more than a hobby, a sport, or an escape, but as a vessel to deliver excitement, valuable experiences, laughter, frustration, and fleeting moments with loved ones—some of whom have passed on, but not before bestowing their insight and passion for fly fishing on us.
 For adults with children, nieces, nephews, or grandchildren, the opportunity to kindle the love of fly fishing in youth presents itself.
 While the sacrifice of spending time tying on flies, untangling line, and monitoring safety measures may be daunting, perhaps one day the student will become the teacher, eager to continue the tradition of the fly fishing legacy.

 Here are a few tips for teaching youngsters to participate in and grow to love fly fishing.
-Continue reading “4 Tips for Fly Fishing With Kids”
+Learn More “4 Tips for Fly Fishing With Kids”